 After some more verification, like jumper settings, read write to tape, and so on I have decided to post it to cctalk, to find someone with detailed knowledge about.

-Short after I have posted my bootstrap, and the error I had the first two replays with useful tips, explanations, and a deep understanding about these magic Assembler/MACRO stuff, which I should really start to learn.
+Short after I have posted the bootstrap out of the Dilog Manual and the error I had, the first two replays with useful tips, explanations, and a deep understanding about these magic Assembler/MACRO stuff came in.

 Jerry and Paul, were more than helpful, both have analysed the problem remotely, and found an issue in the printed Bootstrap of the Dilog Controller, which I would never had found.

-In short words, it looks like the Bootstrap was changed, but never tested before the documentation was printed and released, nice work!
+In short words, it looks like the printed Bootstrap was after never tested > nice work!
 I through such pitfalls are a sign of today’s docs, but OK, I have learned, that this seams to be not the case.

-Here are the addresses and values, who needs to be changed, to fix the Bootstrap loader of the Dilog SU142:
+Here are the addresses and values, who needs to be changed, to fix the Bootstrap loader of the Dilog DU142:

 001020/001064 001030/001104 001040/001104 001050/100421